Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-Azure-Percept-Open-Source-Project.md

     ![Screenshot of Drag-and-Drop Nodes tab displaying model properties box](media/050c9716807eccbfa175089c5f608f6c.png)

-12. Select **Vehicle** as the object for the filter and the confidence threshold.
+12. Enter **Vehicle** as the object for the filter and the confidence threshold.
 Depending on the use case, the confidence threshold may vary.

     Next, we’ll analyze insights from the model by streaming the inference data back to the IoT Hub.